vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-consequences.md

 tranquility and move along in our pursuit of happiness.
 Enough can be enough; we may cease to try to fill emptiness with purchased stuff.

-We can savor craftsmanship, creativity, spirituality, quality goods, neigh- borliness, and plentiful family time.
+We can savor craftsmanship, creativity, spirituality, quality goods, neighborliness, and plentiful family time.
 When each of us can strive to achieve our fullest potential without artificial hindrance, we may not need war to give meaning to an otherwise dreary drudge of a life.<sup>1</sup>

 ## A renewable economy

 Without the demand for exponential growth we can establish a stable and renewable economy.
-We can spend some of our money on clean- ing up the mess we’ve made with resource extraction, fossil fuels and toxic waste disposal.
+We can spend some of our money on cleaning up the mess we’ve made with resource extraction, fossil fuels and toxic waste disposal.
 We can save our bees.
 We can do the right thing, instead of what will make money for a few people, because everything we do will not need to be a moneymaker.
-We can become good stewards of our place on our planet, leaving it in better shape for the genera- tions to come.
+We can become good stewards of our place on our planet, leaving it in better shape for the generations to come.

 ## Fewer black holes